RiskMap: A Unified Driving Context Representation for Autonomous Motion Planning in Urban Driving Environment: Experiment

 \subsection{Ablation Study of Model Components}

-Table \ref{tab:ablation} compares the performance of different module features. \textbf{Risk} is our proposed method of mapping Euler distance to risk space by (\ref{eq:maprisk}). \textbf{LN} is to replace the Probabilistic module with a Linear scalar and bias. \textbf{TV} is to use temporal parameters on the planning time horizon.
+Table~\ref{tab:ablation} compares the performance of different module features. \textbf{Risk} is our proposed method of mapping Euler distance to risk space by~(\ref{eq:maprisk}). \textbf{LN} is to replace the Probabilistic module with a Linear scalar and bias. \textbf{TV} is to use temporal parameters on the planning time horizon.
 No check mark under this item means the model adopts a constant parameter along each time step of sampled trajectories.
-Different sampling count is tested to verify the extendability of our model.
+Different sampling count is tested to verify the expendability of our model.
 The sampling count only changes the sampling density of a fixed speed and steering range.
-From rows 1, 2, and 4(our standard model), we can see our proposed method with the same sampling count performs the best on ADE, FDE(Lon.), and Jerk metrics.
-The time variational mapping params can increase the performance of AED by 7.4\%.
-And the ADE incrementation of the probabilistic model is 84.2\% w.r.t Linear model.
-Rows 3,4,5 shows the performance of the map model will be influenced by downstream planning methods, higher sampling density will achieve better performance without additional training process, but users need to balance the performance and calculation resources.
+From rows 1, 2, and 4, we can see that our proposed method with the same sampling count performs the best on ADE, FDE~(Lon.), and jerk metrics.
+The time variational mapping parameters can increase the performance of AED by 7.4\%.
+And the ADE incrementation of the probabilistic model is 84.2\% w.r.t. linear model.
+Rows 3, 4, and 5 show that the performance of the map model will be influenced by downstream planning methods, higher sampling density will achieve better performance without additional training process, but users need to balance the performance and computation resources.